Consent to medical and surgical procedures

 Giving consent

-If you are a mentally competent adult, there is no doubt about the need for consent but what exactly constitutes informed consent is not totally clear.
+If you are an adult with capacity, there is no doubt about the need for consent but what exactly constitutes informed consent is not totally clear.

 You may give a general consent – for example, you may tell your doctor to do what they consider best.
 You may give implied consent by not specifically ruling out certain procedures.